Pelican-Elegant/elegant/documentation/content/Supported Plugins/assets-plugin.md

 ## Configuration

-To enable Asset Management for your website, add `assets` to `PLUGINS` in your Pelican configuration.
+To enable Asset Management for your website, add `assets` to the `PLUGINS` configuration variable in your Pelican configuration.

 ```python
 PLUGINS = ['assets']